BREWING ARIZONA

 Tri-State Brewery Ad ~ July 1933

-The repeal of Prohibition in December, 1933, brought hope for a brighter and happier future at a time when jobs were scarce during the Great Depression.
+The repeal of Prohibition in December, 1933, brought hope for a brighter and happier future at a time when jobs were scarce under the Great Depression.
 Providentially, Arizona’s brewing industry was reinvigorated.
-Nonetheless, only one brewery, the Arizona Brewing Company located in Phoenix, was able to succeed and flourish.
-A number of breweries, such as the Tri-State Brewing Company in Glendale, fizzled prior to reaching production.
+Nonetheless, only one brewery, the Arizona Brewing Company in Phoenix, was able to succeed and flourish.
+A number of breweries, such as the Tri-State Brewing Company in Glendale, made an attempt but fizzled prior to opening.

-Over the years, the Arizona Brewing Company experienced numerous bumps in the road, ownership changes, brand conversions, production difficulties during the World War II, unprecedented expansion, and a pride in knowing its A-1 brand had become the state’s top-selling beer during the 1950s.
+Over the years, the Arizona Brewing Company experienced numerous obstacles, ownership changes, brand conversions, production difficulties with World War II, unprecedented expansion, and a pride in knowing its A-1 brand had become the state’s top-selling beer during the 1950s.
 With each hurdle, it found ways to emerge stronger as a consummate regional brewery.
 However, the one barrier it could not overcome was the “chain brewery” concept which had been a growing trend in the brewing industry.
-By the 1960s, a record number of regional breweries closed due to mergers or buyouts, as larger corporate breweries proved more powerful and ruthless in their desire to be on top.
+By the 1960s, a record number of regional breweries closed due to consolidation as larger corporate breweries proved more powerful and ruthless in their desire to outsell competitors.

-Since the 1960s, the rise of lighter and less compelling beers became the trend in the industry, and fewer breweries produced beer, though the volume of beer rose through the continued efforts of Anheuser-Busch, Miller, Coors, and other corporate giants.
+Since the 1960s, the rise of lighter and less compelling beers became the trend in the industry.
+Fewer breweries produced beer although the volume of beer rose through the continued efforts of Anheuser-Busch, Miller, Coors, and other corporate giants.
 By 1980, fewer than 100 breweries were operating in the United States.
 It became a dull and cheerless era for the brewing industry.

 Picture